pablov23/Kubernetes-Course/README.md

 - **kubelet**: Agent that runs on each node.
 Makes sure that containers are running in a pod
 - **k-proxy**: Network proxy.
 Uses the OS packet filtering layer otherwise forwards the traffic itself
 - **container runtime**: Responsible for running containers.
 Supports Docker, containerd, CRI-O

+**Pods**: Smallest deployable unit that can be created and managed in Kubernetes **Deployment**: Declarative manifest template fot Pods and ReplicaSets **DaemonSet**: Deploy pods in every node.
+No replica number needed.
+(Can be used for monitoring services)